bcorfman/arcade_actions/docs/prd.md

 This system:

-✅ Makes Arcade as expressive as Cocos2D for animation and behavior
+✅ Makes Arcade more high-level and expressive for animation and behavior
-✅ Works at **frame-independent precision** via delta-time updates
 ✅ Supports **group behaviors** critical for arcade shooters
-✅ Provides **clean separation** between logic, physics, and visuals
 ✅ Enables rapid prototyping of sophisticated gameplay without low-level math ✅ Offers **composite actions** for complex behavior sequences with robust edge case handling ✅ Integrates with Arcade's game state management
-✅ Maintains clear boundaries between Action and Arcade sprite systems

 ---

 ## 🌟 Summary

-We are delivering a **modern, extensible, production-ready Actions system** for Arcade that empowers indie devs to build complex 2D games faster, with cleaner and more maintainable code, and with an architecture grounded in real-time delta updates.
-The system includes comprehensive game state management, composite actions for complex behaviors with proper edge case handling, and a robust testing framework.
+We are delivering a **modern and extensible Actions system** for Arcade that empowers indie devs to build complex 2D games faster and with cleaner and more maintainable code, along with a robust testing framework.

 ## 🧪 Testing Requirements